karim2019aj/Puddle/README.md

 # Marketplace
-Simple online marketplace where people can buy and sell items.E-commerce web app with
+Simple online marketplace where people can buy and sell items.